limengwsu/Fcyl_CCM/Li_2022/Read_me_Li_2022.txt

  Please note that the output files has concentration units in µM, \
  fluxes in mol/cell/s.

- The code was tested last on March 9th, 2022 within Python 3.7.6 using Spyder 4.0.1
+ The first version of the code was tested last on March 9th, 2022 within Python 3.7.6 using Spyder 4.0.1 The updated version of the code was tested last on December 22nd, 2025 within Python 3.11.14 using Spyder 6.1.0

  Please Cite
+ Li, Meng, and Jodi N. Young.
+"Extracellular carbonic anhydrase supports constitutive HCO3− Uptake in Fragilariopsis cylindrus regardless of temperature changes."
+Biorxiv (2022): 2022-09.

+or
+ Li, Meng, and Jodi N. Young.
+2026, coming soon after peer review...

- Li M et al., 2022 to be published if this code was helpful to your research.
+ if this code was helpful to your research.